hzhou/MyDef_Book/c_function.md

 ```

-Function test is listed, but function test2 is omited.
-Also note the declaration for included functions are always included at the beging so that the order of function definitions will not matter (the orders are according to the order of $list commands).
+Function test is listed, but function test2 is omitted.
+Also note the declaration for included functions are always included at the beginning so that the order of function definitions will not matter (the orders are according to the order of $list commands).

 "$list" only includes the function, but will not run the function.
 Function are called with native C statements:
 ```